Etiene/lua.space/posts/art/making-music-in-lua.md

 I made a few videos showing how Moonlet behaves with diverse Lua libraries.

 ###String interpolation experiment
 Lua is a minimal programming language, and many "popular" features are not included in the language.
 But I think that the "less is more" Lua philosophy is great, handling with a restricted environment makes you more creative, also everything in the language is well designed and it is not just a pile of features.
-When I found the [f-strings](https://github.com/hishamhm/f-strings) module made by [Hisham Muhammad](https://github.com/hishamhm), that implements python-like string interpolation, I decided to make something with it:
+When I found the [f-strings](https://github.com/hishamhm/f-strings) module made by [Hisham Muhammad](https://github.com/hishamhm) that implements python-like string interpolation in Lua, so I decided to make something with it:

 <center>
 [![](http://i.imgur.com/YCtx7Bu.png?1)](https://youtu.be/VrhpBRaRIXM)